aikopras/Lift_Vitrine/Description/Board-SMD/02-MegaCore-Compilation/Step02-MegaCore-Compilation.md

 ### Blink sketch ###
 Next we will check if everything is working, by installing the blink test sketch.
+Therefore open the Blink sketch (File => Examples => 01.Basics).
+The end result should be a blinking LED.

 Although the board makes UART0 available as monitoring port, which can be connected to a development system via a serial to usb adapter, in general we won't be able to use such adapter to upload new code.
 The main reason is that bootloaders require a RESET before they start uploading new code.
 For this to happen the DTR signal of a serial adapter should be connected to the board's reset pin.
 Most adapters don't export such DTR signal, however.